kristinemlarson/gnssrefl/README.md

 Latest Features

-- Soil moisture can be computed from L1 data (via [George Townsend PR.](https://github.com/kristinemlarson/gnssrefl/pull/35PR)
+- Soil moisture can be computed from L1 and L5 data, see e.g. [George Townsend PR](https://github.com/kristinemlarson/gnssrefl/pull/354)

 - you can set beginning and end dates in <code>daily_avg</code> and <code>subdaily</code>.
 The parameters are called date1 and date2.
 See the descriptions of these modules in the usual place.